arunpraba/reactjs.org/src/content/reference/react/startTransition.md

 ### `startTransition(scope)` {/*starttransitionscope*/}

-The `startTransition` function lets you mark a state update as a transition.
+The `startTransition` function enables you mark a state update as a transition.

 ```js {7,9}
 import { startTransition } from 'react';